 The setting recognises that children and young people are vulnerable to extremist ideology and radicalisation and that protecting children from this risk forms part of the setting's safeguarding procedures.
+The Prevent Duty, Departmental advice for schools and childcare providers, DfE (June 2015) will be followed.

-Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
-The committee will ensure that the all staff have undertaken Prevent online training.
+Staff are required to be alerted to changes in children's behaviour which could indicate they need help or protection.
+The committee will ensure that all staff have undertaken Prevent online training.